Skip to Content

 It’s yet another way in which brushing the beard regularly will make it look less see-through over time.

-7. Just Ignore It
+7. Maybe Just Ignore It

-The cartoon-esque solid beards you see in comic books and photoshopped model beards in the magazines just aren’t really a thing.
+The cartoon-esque solid beards you see in comic books and photoshopped model beards in magazines just aren’t really a thing.

 The vast majority of beards will be see-through to a certain extent, even if it’s just in a few areas.